cs0320-f25/typescript-csv-jessiiishin/README.md

     I resonated with the ones that I also came up with and the ones catching edge cases like handling line endings.
 I did not resonate with ones like multi-character delimiters or inferring types from the data without

 ### Design Choices
     I made parserCSV accept the schema and validate the rows if the schema is not undefined.
-If the schema is undefined, the function will parse
+If the schema is undefined, the function will parse the CSV file and return a string[][].
+If there is a given schema, the parseCSV will validate and transform the parsed data accordingly.
+If while parsing there is an error, the parser will throw an error.

+    The error points to what row it encountered an error.

 ### 1340 Supplement
     N/A